 By law, any business or person providing financial services to persons in New Zealand has to be registered and the company name or individual has to be listed on it if the Financial Service Providers (Registration and Dispute Resolution) Act 2008 applies to their business.
 Some examples include financial advice providers, finance companies, fund managers and foreign currency exchange dealers.
 Businesses or individuals are only able to be registered on the FSPR if they are actually providing financial services to persons in New Zealand.

 If a company is registered on the FSPR does the FMA regulate them?

 Not necessarily.
 The numbers of businesses and individuals that we regulate have grown under the new laws but we don’t regulate everyone.
 See Who we regulate.

 IMPORTANT: As part of the process, limited criminal checks are done on a business or individual who is applying to be added to the FSPR.
 No other checks or assessments are made.
 Being registered on the FSPR does not mean a business or individual is licensed or regulated by us or that they are based in New Zealand.
-We have lists of individuals, markets and businesses licensed or authorised to operate in New Zealand.
 If you use an unlicensed provider, it’s very unlikely you will recover your money if things go wrong, particularly if they are based overseas.
-Read more